 The "Base Budget" is the cost, net of revenues from user fees and other sources, of providing the same levels of service approved by Council in the prior year.
 Given the known base budget drivers and impact on the levy, there are no recommended provisions for growth in the level of service.
-Any recommended change in level/delivery method of service will be presented as a "New/Enhanced Initiative" in the 2020 Draft Tax Supported Operating Budget.
+Any recommended change in level/delivery method of service will be presented as a "New/Enhanced Initiative" in the 2021 Draft Tax Supported Operating Budget.

-The following instructions were provided to staff when developing the base operating budget for 2020:
+The following instructions are provided to staff when developing the base operating budget for 2021:

-- 0% guideline for developing the base budget for controllable operating expenditures materials, supplies, services, etc. - Ability to reallocate funds within a Division's base budget for supplies and services while still remaining within the 0% guideline.

-- One time expenditures approved in the 2019 budget have been removed so as not to be considered in the "Base Budget". - Review and adjustment of user fees and service charges to maintain relative recovery percentage in relation to the associated costs. - Review of whether budgets can be reduced, based on actual needs, efficiencies or decreased costs, etc.
+- 0% guideline for developing the base budget for controllable operating expenditures materials, supplies, services, etc. - Ability to reallocate funds within a Division's base budget for supplies and services while still remaining within the 0% guideline. - One time expenditures approved in the 2020 budget have been removed so as not to be considered in the "Base Budget". - Review and adjustment of user fees and service charges to maintain relative recovery percentage in relation to the associated costs. - Review of whether budgets can be reduced, based on actual needs, efficiencies or decreased costs, etc. - Identify COVID related impacts to operations (revenues and expenditures)